tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 \end{align}
 $$

-Then we linearlize these equations.
+Then we linearize these equations.
 $y_k$ and $\theta_k$ are tracking errors, so we assume that those are small enough.
 Therefore $\sin \theta_k \approx \theta_k$.